lauraspberry/lauraspberry/README.md

 Currently, I'm...

+🌱 working as a course tutor for CS 61A at Berkeley 🐻

 :sunny: building web applications with [Web Development at Berkeley](https://webatberkeley.org/) for various clients!

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.